 6. Your First Meeting

 There will be some nerves.
-That's to be expected.
-You may not get the numbers you hoped for.
-You may get more people than you think you can handle.
-Put it in God's hands, ask the Holy Spirit for help.
-People will be happy just to be there and part of something.
-Do your thing, go for it.
+That's also normal.
+You may not get the attendance you hoped for, or you may get more people than you think you can handle.
+No matter what happens, put it in God's hands—ask the Holy Spirit for help.
+Ask everyone you know—including parents, siblings, and grandparents—to pray for God’s blessing.